Sagarika-Singh-99/Sagarika-Singh-99/README.md

   Built a chatbot using Phi-2 LLM with ChromaDB + RAG (BM25, MedCPT, RRF) on a corpus of 216K+ medical samples.
 Outperformed baselines on MedQuAD (BERTScore F1 = 0.8644).

 - **📚 Indonesian Manhwa Translation Pipeline**
   Automated translation from Indonesian to English using YOLOv5xu + Tesseract + MarianMT.
 Achieved F1 = 90.7% (bubble detection), BLEU = 0.27, reducing manual effort by 98%.
+Cited **1+ times**.

 - **🌫️ Low Visibility Object Detection**
   Integrated YOLOv5 with AOD-NetX dehazing.
 Boosted accuracy in foggy environments by 6.74%.

 - **🔐 LLM Security Research**
   Co-authored a peer-reviewed paper analyzing prompt injection, jailbreaking, and PII exposure in LLMs.
-Cited **76+ times**.
+Cited **87+ times**.

 ---